Alcott Skei Gwentshe: Personal life

 Gwentshe was orphaned during the Bulhoek massacre.
 Little is known of his early life except that he grew up in the Tsomo village in the Eastern Cape.
 He also enjoyed jazz music and was the leader of the Hot Shots Musical band in his youth.

-Gwentshe married Irene Ngcebesha-Gwentshe who was active in the struggle against Apartheid.
-They had two sons, Zweliyazuza ‘Duke’ Gwentshe and Zwelbanzi ‘Boyce’ Gwentshe.
+Gwentshe married Irene Ngcebetsha-Gwentshe; nurse and songstress who was active in the struggle against Apartheid.
+They had four sons, Mzimkhulu Gwentshe, Mzwandile Zweliyazuza 'Duke' Gwentshe and Zwelbanzi 'Boyce' Gwentshe.
+They were also blessed with two daughters, Nomonde Gwentshe and Zukiswa Gwentshe.
+Gwentshe’s sons also grew into politics, Mzwandile Gwentshe, his eldest son died in the military in Tanzania, 1979.
+Mzimkhulu was exiled in Lesotho, he was a lawyer.
+Boyce was part of the Bhisho Massacre.
 Gwentshe taught Duke to play the saxophone at an early age.
-The sons died within a week of each other in February 2008 and had a joint funeral service.
+The sons, Boyce and Duke died within a week of each other in February 2008 and had a joint funeral service.